-Alcohol and Smoking.
-Excessive alcohol use and long-term smoking are associated with increased risk for colorectal cancer. .
+Excessive alcohol use and long-term smoking increase the risk for colorectal cancer.

-Adenomatous Polyps.
-People who have had adenomatous polyps (adenomas) have an increased risk of developing colorectal cancer.
+People who have had adenomas have an increased risk of developing colorectal cancer.
 When these polyps are detected during a colonoscopy or sigmoidoscopy they can be removed before they turn cancerous.

-Inflammatory Bowel Disease.
-Inflammatory bowel diseases include Crohn's disease and ulcerative colitis.
+IBDs include Crohn disease and ulcerative colitis.
 The long-term inflammation caused by these chronic disorders can increase the risk for colorectal cancer.
-Inflammatory bowel disease (IBD) is different from irritable bowel syndrome (IBS), which does not increase colorectal cancer risk.
+IBD is different from irritable bowel syndrome (IBS), which does not increase colorectal cancer risk.

-Lifestyle Changes and Prevention.
-The best way to prevent colorectal cancer is to engage in a healthy lifestyle:
+The best way to prevent colorectal cancer is to engage in a healthy lifestyle, which include:

 Symptoms associated with colorectal cancer may also be caused by other conditions.
 These symptoms include: